How much does a divorce lawyer cost in Alberta?

 Until the judge signs the divorce order and your divorce certificate is issued, your divorce is not finalized.
 This can be as little as 8-12 weeks if things go smoothly or many months (even years) if they do not.

-Can a spouse sue in Edmonton for adultery?
+Can a spouse sue in Alberta for adultery?

 In Canada, adultery is one of the three grounds for divorce (along with cruelty and separation).